iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 ### Research context

 The question of how neural networks learn is a very active domain of research with many different paths of investigation.
-Its main goal is to lay a mathematical foundation for deep learning and for this, shallow neural networks act as a stepping stone for studying deeper and more complex networks.
+Its main goal is to lay a mathematical foundation for deep learning and for that goal, shallow neural networks act as a stepping stone for studying deeper and more complex networks.

-For networks with a hidden layer of infinite width, it is proven that gradient descent converges to one of the global minima<d-cite key="allen-zhuConvergenceTheoryDeep2019a"></d-cite><d-cite key="duGradientDescentProvably2019"></d-cite><d-cite key="jacotNeuralTangentKernel2020a"></d-cite> under the _NTK regime_, or by studying Wasserstein gradient flows<d-cite key="chizatGlobalConvergenceGradient2018"></d-cite>. <a href="https://rajatvd.github.io/NTK/">Studying the NTK</a> amounts to studying the first-order Taylor expansion of the network, treating the network as a linear regression over a feature map.
+For networks with a hidden layer of infinite width, it is proven that gradient descent converges to one of the global minima<d-cite key="allen-zhuConvergenceTheoryDeep2019b"></d-cite><d-cite key="duGradientDescentProvably2018"></d-cite><d-cite key="jacotNeuralTangentKernel2018"></d-cite> under the _NTK regime_, or by studying Wasserstein gradient flows<d-cite key="chizatGlobalConvergenceGradient2018a"></d-cite>. <a href="https://rajatvd.github.io/NTK/">Studying the NTK</a> amounts to studying the first-order Taylor expansion of the network, treating the network as a linear regression over a feature map.
 This approximation is accurate if the neurons are initialized at a large scale, large enough that neurons do not move far from their initialization.
-This is also called the _lazy regime_ <d-cite key="chizatLazyTrainingDifferentiable2020"></d-cite>, in contrast with the _feature learning regime_ where neurons align themselves to a finite amount of directions.
-The behavior is thus mostly convex, while it is noticeable,  we are also interested here in a feature-learning regime with small initialization where we can observe actual non-convex behavior such as neuron alignment, incremental learning<d-cite key="berthierIncrementalLearningDiagonal"></d-cite> and saddle to saddle dynamic<d-cite key="boursierGradientFlowDynamics2022b"></d-cite>.
+This is also called the _lazy regime_ <d-cite key="chizatLazyTrainingDifferentiable2019"></d-cite>, in contrast with the _feature learning regime_ where neurons align themselves to a finite amount of directions.
+The behavior is thus mostly convex, while it is noticeable,  we are also interested here in a feature-learning regime with small initialization where we can observe actual non-convex behavior such as neuron alignment, incremental learning<d-cite key="berthierIncrementalLearningDiagonal2023"></d-cite> and saddle to saddle dynamic<d-cite key="boursierGradientFlowDynamics2022d"></d-cite>.

 Studying the loss landscape reveals that shallow networks with more neurons than data points always have a non-increasing path to a global minimum<d-cite key="sharifnassabBoundsOverParameterizationGuaranteed2019"></d-cite>.
 This is a favorable property for (stochastic) gradient convergence.
-In '_The Hidden Convex Optimization Landscape of Regularized Two-Layer ReLU Networks_'<d-cite key="wangHiddenConvexOptimization2022"></d-cite><d-cite key="pilanciNeuralNetworksAre2020"></d-cite>, the authors extend those results by adding the famous weight decay regularization.
+In '_The Hidden Convex Optimization Landscape of Regularized Two-Layer ReLU Networks_'<d-cite key="wangHiddenConvexOptimization2021"></d-cite><d-cite key="pilanciNeuralNetworksAre2020"></d-cite>, the authors extend those results by adding the famous weight decay regularization.
 Even if no explicit regularization is used, it is known that there is an implicit bias of gradient descent for linear activations, and more recently for ReLU networks<d-cite key="wangConvexGeometryBackpropagation2021"></d-cite> using the convex reformulation.

-Other convex approaches are limited to an infinite amount of neurons, or to optimization in neuron-by-neuron fashion <d-cite key="bachBreakingCurseDimensionality"></d-cite> which requires solving many non-convex problems.
+Other convex approaches are limited to an infinite amount of neurons, or to optimization in neuron-by-neuron fashion <d-cite key="bachBreakingCurseDimensionality2017"></d-cite> which requires solving many non-convex problems.
 The setting studied here allows for any number of neurons.

 To sum up, the convex reformulation approach described in this post contrasts itself from what precedes by presenting results for a shallow network with __finite width layers__, starting from one neuron and incorporating __regularization__ in a __regression__ setting with frequently used __ReLU__ activation.